DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Meeting the standard for written and spoken English

-If you’re in the UK under a Ukrainian visa scheme and aged 19 or over, you are eligible for funding to study an English for Speakers for Other Languages (ESOL) course (as well as other educational or training courses).
+If you’re in the UK under a Ukrainian visa scheme and aged 19 or over, you're eligible for funding to study an English for Speakers for Other Languages (ESOL) course (as well as other educational or training courses).

 [Find your local authority ('council')](https://www.gov.uk/find-local-council) and then search their website for ESOL courses.
 Or, search for courses using the [National Careers Service](https://nationalcareers.service.gov.uk/find-a-course/page?searchTerm=ESOL&distance=10%20miles&town=&orderByValue=Start%20date&startDate=Anytime&courseType=&courseHours=&courseStudyTime=&filterA=true&page=1&D=0&coordinates=&campaignCode=&qualificationLevels=).